chrmzn/aoc1/README.md

-# aoc1
-Advent Of Code 1
+# Advent of Code - Day 1 (Report Repair)

+Teaching myself a little bit of Go.
+With this task I learnt how to read files, convert types and loop over slices.

+It's not the most elegant solution but it works!